abc401/lexer-crablang/docs/Tokens.md

 ## Literals

-Toylang, currently, only supports positive, decimal, int literals.
+Toylang, currently only supports decimal int literals.
 Following are all examples of correct int literals:

 - `123`
 - `0000132`